mohamedelghetany/ResturantOrderFulfillment/Server/README.md

 Two set of consumers (that runs in **Parallel**)

-<u>Order Processor</u>: Process the order then one the order has been processed, it will be added to the right shelve following the set of rules specified in the exercise
+<u>Order Processor</u>: Process the order then one the order has been processed, it will be added to the right shelf following the set of rules specified in the exercise

 <u>Order Dispatcher</u>: Dispatch the order, wait and pickup the order once available